 "He was picky about things—"

-"No, he just hated things that didn't suit his idea of what was right.
+"No, he just hated things not suiting his idea of what was right.
 He was a close minded bigot."

 Amit tightened his hands on the steering wheel.